SoccerStar24x7/batch-crop/README.md

 - It starts at the pixel 200
 - It ends at the pixel 1200
 - This second parameter is the columns, or X-Axis.

+EXIT CODES:
+0 - script went successfully
+1 - read the main part of the readme. :mad